Prelude to the hoax: 2008–2014

 13 January, 2015

-High Court judge Mrs Justice Pauffley became involved with the care proceedings.
+High Court judge Mrs Justice Anna Pauffley became involved with the care proceedings.

 26 January, 2015

-Sabine also wrote an open letter to Theresa May, then Home Secretary.
+Sabine also wrote an email to Theresa May, then Home Secretary.
 This letter explicitly stated that the Position Statement was “our offer NOT to expose this scandal in exchange for returning the children.”

 Sabine claims that she “accidentally” BCC’d this email, which contained the videos of the children making their initial allegations, to conspiracy blogger Henry Curteis of The Tap Blog.
-Curteis published the videos on the internet, and they quickly went viral, with more than 4 million people having viewed them by 10 March 2015.
+However, during Sabine’s 2018 trial, DC Steve Martin testified that the email to Theresa May contained no bcc field.

 2 February, 2015